francine-i-stephens/francine-i-stephens/README.md

 ******

 **Quick Facts**
-- 💻 I am currently working as a data scientist for a multifamily real estate investment firm in Denver.
+- 💻 I am currently re-establishing my GitHub account, because I stepped away from my account for a while and need to get back to it.
 - 🌱 I am learning web development to create a new portfolio.
-- 🔭 I defended my doctoral dissertation in August 2023.
+- 🔭 I am interested in researching NBA data sources.
-- 💬 Ask me about: Statistics, R, Data Visualization,
+- 💬 Ask me about: Statistics, R, & Data Visualization.
 - 😄 Pronouns: she/her

 <!---